Get the latest updates on NC State's response to COVID-19 (coronavirus) and access resources to stay informed. Learn more here.

-- Communication: Communication BA (Concentrations - Media; Interpersonal, Organizational and Rhetorical; Public Relations and Organizational)
+- Communication: Communication BA (Concentrations - Media; Interpersonal, Organizational and Rhetorical; Public Relations)

 - Foreign Languages and Literatures: Foreign Languages and Literatures BA (Concentrations - Asian Language; French; German; Spanish; Teacher Education)